dotnet/core-setup/Documentation/design-docs/native-hosting.md

 * **COM-style ABI in `coreclr`**
 `coreclr` exposes COM-style ABI to host the .NET Core runtime and perform a wide range of operations on it.
 See this [header file](https://github.com/dotnet/coreclr/blob/master/src/pal/prebuilt/inc/mscoree.h) for more details.
 Similarly to the C-style ABI the COM-style ABI also requires the native host to locate the runtime and to fully specify all startup parameters.
 There's no inherent interoperability between these APIs and the .NET Core SDK.
+The COM-style ABI is deprecated and should not be used going forward.
 * **`hostfxr` and `hostpolicy` APIs**
 The hosting layer of .NET Core already exposes some functionality as C-style ABI on either the `hostfxr` or `hostpolicy` libraries.
 These can execute application, determine available SDKs, determine native dependency locations, resolve component dependencies and so on.
 Unlike the above `coreclr` based APIs these don't require the caller to fully specify all startup parameters, instead these APIs understand artifacts produced by .NET Core SDK making it much easier to consume SDK produced apps/libraries.